-Always try to keep high quality car shampoo around, and if all else is not possible absolutely avoid substituting them with products you may find around the house.
-Many will choose dish soap or laundry detergent as an alternative, however these include chemicals that can damage and degrade your vehicle’s paint.
+Always try to keep high-quality car shampoo around, and if nothing else is available absolutely avoid substituting them with products you may find around the house.
+Many will choose dish soap or laundry detergent as an alternative, however, these include chemicals that can damage and degrade your vehicle’s paint.
 If you don’t have the right soap at home, take your car out to the car wash for professional work and a wax finish.
-Always avoid using rough cleaning material such as scrub sponges or brushes, rather use a soft sponge or a cleaning gloves to best protect the life of your paint.
+Always avoid using rough cleaning material such as scrub sponges or brushes, rather use a soft sponge or cleaning gloves to best protect the life of your paint.

 Avoid extreme temperature changes